 Dumping Syndrome is the body's reaction to foods that are high in fat and/or sugar.
-Following sleeve gastrectomy surgery, food passes into the small intestine sooner than before surgery.
-15-20% of patients experience dumping syndrome from eating high sugar or high fat foods:
+Following gastric bypass surgery, food passes directly from the new small stomach into the small intestine.
+The small stomach pouch doesn't have the capacity to digest foods to a significant extent before it passes it into the small intestine:

-- When undigested fats and sugars enter the intestine, the pancreas releases a large amount of insulin to the blood, causing the blood sugar level to drop. - Large amounts of water are also drawn from the bloodstream into the intestine, leading to decreased blood pressure and increased heart rate. - A given patient may experience one or all of the following symptoms: fatigue, heart racing, sweating, sudden tiredness, nausea, intestinal cramping, diarrhea and sudden anxiety. - Symptoms are different for everyone and different for a given food. - Dumping is self-limited but it is VERY uncomfortable.
-It is important, therefore, to be aware of your own sensitivities after surgery, as you wouldn't want to have a dumping episode in a restaurant, at a party or while driving a car, etc. - Remember, sugar and fat can hide in foods where you wouldn't normally expect it.
+- When undigested fats and sugars enter the intestine, the pancreas releases a large amount of insulin to the blood, causing the blood sugar level to drop. - Large amounts of water are also drawn from the bloodstream into the intestine, leading to decreased blood pressure and increased heart rate. - A given patient may experience one or all of the following symptoms: heart racing, sweating, sudden tiredness, nausea, intestinal cramping, diarrhea and sudden anxiety. - Symptoms are different for everyone and different for a given food. - Dumping is self-limited and not dangerous in and of itself but it is VERY uncomfortable.
+It is important, therefore, to be aware of your own sensitivities after surgery, as you wouldn't want to have a dumping episode in a restaurant or at a party, etc. - Remember, sugar and fat can hide in foods where you wouldn't normally expect it.
 Be aware that "natural" sugars like fructose (in fruit) and lactose (in dairy products) and sugar alcohols in alcoholic drinks and "sugar free" foods are still sugars all the same, and may cause dumping just like the sugar in chocolate.